CompTIA A+

 • Given a scenario, use proper communication techniques and professionalism.

-• Identify the basics of scripting.
+• Explain the basics of scripting.

 • Given a scenario, use remote access technologies.